Do you: love a good story? Admire the subtle beauty of the outback? Enjoy travelling to remote landscapes?

 Fossils are like the pages of a storybook that are scattered across the ground.
 The pages must be found and sorted into chapters before the story can unfold.

 Over the last 60 years, palaeontologists have found many fossil ‘pages’ at Riversleigh.
-They painstakingly extract perfectly-preserved fossils from their limestone beds, and piece together the Riversleigh chapter of the story of the evolution of our wildlife.
+They painstakingly extract perfectly-preserved fossils from their limestone beds, and piece together the Riversleigh chapter of the story about the evolution of our wildlife.

 Fossils embedded in Riversleigh’s limestone tell us about the gob-smacking diversity of mammals that evolved over the last 25 million years, when Australia became isolated after the breakup of Gondwana.
 As research continues, the story of Riversleigh continues to unfold.